kubernetes-sigs/kubespray/CONTRIBUTING.md

 #### Molecule

 [molecule](https://github.com/ansible-community/molecule) is designed to help the development and testing of Ansible roles.
-In Kubespray you can run it all for all roles with `./tests/scripts/molecule_run.sh` or for a specific role (that you are working with) with `cd roles/my-role && molecule test`
+In Kubespray you can run it all for all roles with `./tests/scripts/molecule_run.sh` or for a specific role (that you are working with) with `molecule test` from the role directory (`cd roles/my-role`).

+When developing or debugging a role it can be useful to run `molecule create` and `molecule converge` separately.
+Then you can use `molecule login` to SSH into the test environment.

 #### Vagrant